The Call of the Queen Mary. By Owen Zupp.

-I wandered the decks and engine room, reading every plaque that I can and even joined a group undertaking a “ghost tour”.
-While I am open to the possibility of spectres, I couldn’t help but silently chuckle as one member of the group continually spoke up that they were “sensing another presence”.
-Conveniently, each time they were sensing the presence immediately after the tour guide had given a detailed description.
+I wandered the decks and engine room, reading every plaque that I could and even joined a group undertaking a “ghost tour”.
+While I am open to the possibility of spectres, I couldn’t help but silently chuckle as one member of the group continually voiced that they were “sensing another presence”.
+Conveniently, they were sensing the presence immediately after the tour guide had given a detailed description.

 And then it all stopped.